 Steve and Zack are on a hunting trip in the wilds of Montana with their guide, Curt, when Zack discovers a crashed plane with cocaine in it.
 Steve persuades him not to tell anyone and that they can sell the cocaine themselves to make a profit.
 They both need the money.
 Steve’s investment firm is going down the pan and ex-footballer Zack has gambling debts.
 So when Curt goes into town to report the plane crash they stay behind and begin to execute their plan.

 One of the things I liked was that Steve and Zack were pretty inept in their dealings – they were about as good at being cocaine traffickers as I would be.
-This felt real and plausible but it left me wondering why it took the police struggled as they did to get to them.
+This felt real and plausible but it left me wondering why the police struggled as they did to get to them.
 (There is a sort-of justification – the police want to catch the big-scale traffickers who chartered the plane – but that would be a major federal operation, not one police officer and a mobile phone.)

 The quality of the characterisation varies throughout the book.
 It starts well – on the one hand you have Zack, who generally has good intentions but is weak and self-pitying.
 On the other you have Steve, who is manipulative and whose privileged upbringing leads him to overestimate his own abilities.
 Later on though, their voices seem to merge so at times it’s hard to tell which is which.